openstack-archive/murano/doc/source/draft/enduser-guide/manage_environments.rst

 possible statuses, and actions.
 An environment groups applications together.
 An application that is added to an environment is called a component.

-To see an environment status, navigate to :menuselection:`Murano > Application Catalog > Environments`.
+To see an environment status, navigate to :menuselection:`Applications > Catalog > Environments`.
 Environments may have one of the following statuses:

 * **Ready to configure**.
 When the environment is new and contains no